 Etienne: Hi, my name is Etienne.
 I’m from Switzerland.
-I am one of the Gradle Enterprise leads together with Luke.
+I am one of the Develocity leads together with Luke.
 I’ve been with Gradle for close to four years.
 I’ve been doing software development for about 20 years.

 Luke: I’m Luke.
 I’m all the way from Australia.
 I’ve been an engineer at Gradle for about seven years now.
 I spent a lot of time working on Gradle itself on the early years.
-For the last few years, I’ve been working on the Gradle Enterprise project with Etienne.
+For the last few years, I’ve been working on the Develocity project with Etienne.

-Today’s webinar is all about how we approach having a fast and reliable CI process and pipeline.
+Today’s webinar is all about how we approach having a fast and reliable CI pipeline and process.
 We actually do it with the tools that we build ourselves.

 Etienne: So let me tell you just a little bit more about our development process, so you have a bit more context of why it is so important for us to have an optimized CI pipeline.